neelsmith/GreekAndLatinSyntax/README.md

 - `pluto/ctssyntaxer.jl` is a Pluto notebook for annotating Greek syntax following the model presented on the web site.

+## Pluto notebooks

+The `pluto` directory hosts notebooks for working with syntactically annotated texts.

+- `ctssyntaxer.jl`:  annotate the syntax of a citable text
+- `readwithsyntax.jl`: read a syntactically annotated text

-## Using the Pluto notebook
+### Using the annotater notebook

-The Pluto notebook relies on an unpublished package (the invaluable [`PlutoGrid` package](https://github.com/lungben/PlutoGrid.jl) by Benjamin Lungwitz).
+The Pluto notebook `ctssyntaxer.jl` relies on an unpublished package (the invaluable [`PlutoGrid` package](https://github.com/lungben/PlutoGrid.jl) by Benjamin Lungwitz).
 For that reason, it comes with accompanying `Project.toml` and `Manifest.toml` files in the `pluto` directory.
 If you start a Pluto server and open `pluto/ctssyntaxer.jl`, it should be able to build all the resources it needs (eventually: the first build especially will be slow).

+This does not apply to the `readwithsyntax.jl` notebook.